writingdeveloper/Scrimba-React-Chat-App/README.md

 # How to use this Program

 You can access with this [Link](https://sangumee.herokuapp.com/).
-You can make the room and chat someone.
+You can make the room and chat someone. :octocat:

 # Contact
 If you have some questions or issues about this repository please contact me with the [Issue](https://github.com/sangumee/React-Chat-App/issues) section.